tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Service接口/GetService_intl_en.md

 ## Description

-This API (GET Service) is used to query the list of all buckets under the requester's account or in the specified region.
+This API is used to query the list of all buckets under a requester's account or in a specific region.

 ## Request